Our Team

 Read More

-He’s served and volunteered at various organizations like YALDA Africa, KMET, NYARWEK, while benchmarking at institutions like PULSE (Pittsburgh), reflecting his dedication to science, technology, engineering, and mathematics (STEM).
+He has served and volunteered at YALDA Africa, KMET, and NYARWEK, reflecting his dedication to Public Health and driving positive change in Africa.

-He’s been featured by Ndarama Works and Catalyze, Parents Magazine Africa, BBC Global Qu, Scarlet Magazine Kenya, and POSITIVESTORIES.ORG.
-He’s an Earthshot Prize nominee 2025, a Ford Philanthropy Mobility Fellow 2025, the FESTAC; Women Summit Award 2024 winner, a YALI 100 champion, showcased M-Kliniki at Africa Tech Festival 2024, Cape Town-South Africa.
-FOYA Awards nominee 2024, and a Recoupling Award Nominee 2024.
+Joel has been featured in prominent publications, including Parents Magazine Africa, BBC Global questions, Scarlet Magazine Kenya, and POSITIVESTORIES.ORG.
+He’s is an Earthshot Prize nominee 2025, a Ford Philanthropy Mobility Fellow 2025, the FESTAC; Women Summit Award 2024 winner.
+FOYA Awards nominee 2024, Eastern Africa Startup Awards 2024, Health-tech Startup of the Year award (Global Startup Awards 2024), and a Recoupling Award Nominee 2024.
 A Mandela Washington Fellowship (2022) alumnus, a Gender Equity in Entrepreneurship – Acumen (2021/2022) alumnus, a Digital Opportunity (2020/2021) alumnus, a YALI RLC EA (2019) alumnus, a Jim Leech Mastercard Foundation Fellowship (2020) alumnus, and an ILDP (2021) alumnus.
+Participated in MIT COVID-19 Challenge – India (2020), mentored the Global Action Accelerator Challenge (2020) competitions courtesy of Enactus & One Young World, a Harvard National Model United Nations Semi-Finalist nominee in 2019, and a 120 under 40 Family Planning 2019 nominee.

-Joel holds a BA degree in International Relations and Diplomacy with IT, from Maseno University (Kenya).
-He did his Professional Studies at Northwestern University (Chicago) courtesy of the Mandela Washington Fellowship sponsored by the U.S. Department of State.
+He is a Fulbright Foreign Scholar, taking a Master’s in Public Health at the University of Illinois (UIC), holds a BA degree in International Relations and Diplomacy with IT from Maseno University (Kenya).
+And an Executive Education, MBA-style Business in Entrepreneurship from Northwestern University (Chicago), courtesy of the Mandela Washington Fellowship sponsored by the U.S. Department of State.

 Marie Ndoe Mwamtigino